vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 present (this works for `Maybe` as well).
 Otherwise, Basic Storm tries to cast one type to the other, and chooses the combination that is possible.
 If all of these fails, Basic Storm considers it is not possible to find a common type, even if there is an unrelated type that both the true and false branch can be casted to.
-In this case, it is neccessary to explicitly help the compiler to figure out the type.
+In this case, it is necessary to explicitly help the compiler to figure out the type.

-The automatic casting of literals is limited to very simple cases at the moment, and sometimes it is neccessary to explicitly cast literals (for example in `if` statements).
+The automatic casting of literals is limited to very simple cases at the moment, and sometimes it is necessary to explicitly cast literals (for example in `if` statements).

 Downcasting
 ------------